 My Approach to Helping

-Do you feel completely overwhelmed right now but you hide it really well?
+Do you feel completely overwhelmed right now but you work really hard to hide it?
 You seem high-functioning and successful but deep down you worry that you're about to lose it?
-You may have sleep problems, upsetting thoughts and feel exhausted all the time.
+Poor sleep, upsetting thoughts and feel exhausted all the time?
 You may notice yourself trying to self-medicate in various ways but that isn't working anymore.
-A major crisis hasn't happened yet but you worry that it could be coming.
+A major crisis maybe hasn't happened yet but you worry that it's coming.
 You might be having some relationship issues or just trying to distract by taking care of everyone else.
 If you are reading this, part of you wants to seek help now.
-It could be the most important thing you'll do today.
+It could be the most important thing you'll do.

 More Info About My Practice

 In addition to individual therapy I also provide group therapy, including the following:

 Power of the Circle: Your issues and concerns are the topics for these groups.
 It is not based upon a manual or curriculum.
 As the facilitator, I am like an orchestra conductor.
 You as group members are the main attraction.
 I direct the process so things go smoothly and everyone gets her turn.
 It is important that every woman feels heard.
 This makes it different from self-help meetings.
 To be clear, I absolutely endorse 12-step and other groups like Refuge Recovery.
 A main difference though is that part of group therapy involves direct feedback.
 Group therapy gives women the chance to draw on the compassion she has for her peers.
 It then serves as a reminder to direct some of that same compassion back to herself.
 It involves a sense of connection and commonality that individual therapy cannot provide.